IdreesInc/PicoChat/README.md

 <img src="images/cropped-preview.png" width="430">

-An open-source iMessage app that allows you to send pixel art sketches to your friends!
+An open-source iMessage app inspired by PictoChat that allows you to send pixel art sketches to your friends!

-With PicoChat, you can:
+*Notice: The terms Nintendo DS, Nintendo 3DS, and PictoChat are registered trademarks of Nintendo Co., Ltd. This app is in no way affiliated with Nintendo.*

-• Create tiny drawings right in iMessage
+## Features

-• Use dozens of pixel emoji
+- Create tiny drawings right in iMessage

-• Undo mistakes with the click of a button
+- Use dozens of pixel emoji

-• Save favorites to come back to later
+- Undo mistakes with the click of a button

-• Customize your name and color scheme
+- Save favorites to come back to later

-And much more, download PicoChat today and try it out for yourself!
+- Customize your name and color scheme

-Note: The terms Nintendo DS, Nintendo 3DS, and PictoChat are registered trademarks of Nintendo Co., Ltd. This app is in no way affiliated with Nintendo.
+- And maybe even a few easter eggs 👀